 Updates to the ICD-10 code set are made yearly and are effective Oct.
 1.

 If you encounter any issues with a payer, clearinghouse or other provider not in compliance with the current ICD-10 codes, contact the organization and attempt to resolve the issue.
 If you are unable to resolve the issue with the organization, you can file a complaint with the Centers for Medicare & Medicaid Services (CMS), the enforcer of HIPAA code sets.

 Three months before the Oct.
 1, 2015 deadline, CMS and the AMA announced efforts to continue to help physicians prepare for ICD-10.
-Read about CMS’s response to AMA concerns, as well as CMS’s Clarifying Questions and Answers document.
+Read about CMS’s response to AMA concerns, as well as CMS’s Clarifying Questions and Answers (PDF) document.

 The AMA has long advocated for physicians by voicing concerns with the code set to powerful stakeholders and policymakers.
 Read the most recent advocacy letters, calls, responses and testimonies.

 The AMA and Centers for Medicare & Medicaid Services (CMS) provide a number of ICD-10 resources.

 You can also visit the CMS website for additional information.